- What other names is Thiamine known by?

 Insufficient Evidence to Rate Effectiveness for...

 - Preventing cervical cancer.
-Some research suggests that increasing intake of thiamine from dietary and supplement sources, along with other folic acid, riboflavin, and vitamin B12, might decrease the risk of precancerous spots on the cervix.
+Increased intake of thiamine and other B vitamins is linked with a decreased risk of precancerous spots on the cervix.

 - Poor appetite.